core-wg/resource-directory/draft-ietf-core-resource-directory.md

                         the option in units of 8 bytes.
                         Always 3.

+Reserved:               This field is unused.
+It MUST be
+                        initialized to zero by the sender and MUST be ignored by the receiver.

-Valid Lifetime:         16-bit unsigned integer.
+Valid Lifetime:         32-bit unsigned integer.
 The length of
-                        time in units of 60 seconds (relative to the time the packet is received) that this RD address is valid.
+                        time in seconds (relative to
+                        the time the packet is received) that this RD address is valid.
                         A value of all zero bits (0x0) indicates that this RD address
                         is not valid anymore.

-Reserved:               This field is unused.
-It MUST be
-                        initialized to zero by the sender and MUST be ignored by the receiver.

 RD Address:             IPv6 address of the RD.
 ~~~~